check before: 2025-10-01

 Compliance policies for private channels are part of the team's group policies instead of the individual user level.

-The migration of private channels to the updated capabilities will begin in early October 2025 and continue through January 2026 (previously December 2025).
+The migration of private channels will begin in early October 2025 and continue through February 2026.
 During this period, private channels will continue to operate normally.
-Admins and compliance managers should complete any required policy changes by October 2025 (previosly September), before the migration begins.
-Changes to private channel limits and meeting scheduling will follow in February 2026.
-Migration can start or end at different times for each tenant during the rollout period.
-To track progress, a new PowerShell command will be available for tenants to check whether their migration has started or is completed.
-This post will be updated soon with details on the PowerShell command.
+Admins and compliance managers should complete any required policy changes by October 2025, before the migration begins.
+Changes to private channel limits and meeting scheduling will follow in early March 2026.

 [When this will happen:]

-General Availability (Worldwide): We will begin rolling out private channel migration early October 2025 (previously late September) and expect to complete by late January 2026 (previously mid-December 2025).
-Updated channel limits and meeting scheduling will begin rollout in early February 2026 and we expect to complete by end of February 2026.
+General Availability (Worldwide): We will begin rolling out private channel migration early October 2025 (previously late September) and expect to complete by February 2026.
+Updated channel limits and meeting scheduling will complete in March 2026.

 [Action required by compliance managers and admins]